 Teach us to number our days and recognize how few they are; help us to spend them as we should.

-Teach us to number our days.
-I’ve noticed this two different times in my life, two different men that were ungodly and wouldn’t even give me the time of day.
-At various times they each had heart attacks.
-Afterward, they were so glad to see me, and they valued me.
-I noticed that they appreciated everything in life, they were grateful to be alive, but I also noticed this about both of them.
-After a couple of months, they returned to their old ways.
+We come from dust and God gives a command for the day that we return to dust, just like the children of Israel we all have an appointed time to return.
+Teach us to number our days, I’ve observed this, two different times in my life.
+Two different men that were ungodly and wouldn’t even give me the time of day.
+At different times they each had heart attacks, afterward, they were so glad to see me, they valued me.
+I noticed that they valued everything in life, they were grateful to be alive, but I also noticed this about both of them, after a couple of months they returned to their old ways.

-In the end, he quoted this phrase more often than others, “My little children love one another” When asked why he always said this, he replied, “It is the Lord’s command, and if this alone is done, it is enough.”
+In his last days of life, his frail and beaten body as the legend goes the Apostle John had to be carried by someone everywhere he went.
+In his old age, he quoted this phrase, to almost every question that was asked about Christianity, “My little children love one another.”
+When asked why he always said this he replied, “It is the Lord’s command, and if this alone be done it is enough.”

-If you love God with all your heart, you will learn to number your days and love your neighbor.
+If you love God with all your heart you will learn to number your days and love your neighbor.

-The God Who Gave You Birth
+He is:El Yalad The God Who Gave You Birth